Research Theme: Scalar-tensor gravity in Bondi-Sachs form

-This post reviews two papers that treat asymptotically flat spacetimes in Brans-Dicke theory.
+This post reviews three papers that treat asymptotically flat spacetimes in scalar-tensor theories of gravity.
+The first two papers dealt one theory called Brans-Dicke (BD) theory, whereas the third paper dealt with an extension of the theory by Damour and Esposito-Farese (DEF).
 In the first paper, we gave the conditions for asymptotic flatness in this theory, computed the asymptotic solutions of the field equations, determined the asymptotic symmetries, obtained the conserved charges, and understood how the memory effects could be computed through flux laws.
 In the second paper, we applied the results of the first to compute gravitational-wave memory effects from compact binaries in the post-Newtonian approximation.
+In the third paper, we revisited the calculations in the first two papers in the more general DEF theory.

 Papers Highlighted